What AS 1418 actually is

 AS 1418 has multiple parts, each addressing a specific crane type or design aspect.
 The parts most commonly referenced in Australian industrial crane procurement are:

-- AS 1418.3 — Bridge, gantry and portal cranes.
-The part that applies to most overhead EOT bridge cranes, gantry cranes and portal cranes.
+- AS 1418.3 — Bridge, gantry, portal (including container cranes) and jib cranes.
+The part-specific standard for most overhead EOT bridge cranes, gantry cranes, portal cranes, container cranes and jib cranes.

 - AS 1418.18 — Crane runways and monorails.
-Applies wherever a runway beam supports a moving crane or hoist — including under-braced jib designs.
+Applies wherever a runway beam supports a moving crane or hoist.

 Key concept 1 — Duty classes